-With summer ending in West Valley City, now is a great time to get a head start on air conditioner maintenance.
+With summer coming to an end in West Valley City, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be full of mud and debris from your yard.
-This accumulation can reduce your unit’s efficiency and cause it to break down.
-Or wear it down more quickly.
+If you haven’t taken care of it this year, it could be blocked with dirt and yard refuse.
+This accumulation can decrease your unit’s efficiency and cause it to stop working.
+Or wear it down sooner.

-We suggest having your air conditioning system professionally serviced every year.
+We suggest having your air conditioning system professionally tuned-up every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy costs.
+A clean unit can be more energy efficient, which could save you money on electric expenses.

-Routine AC maintenance also helps our technicians spot and address slight issues before they develop into expensive problems.
+Regular AC maintenance also helps our technicians locate and handle minor issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do alone between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some maintenance you can do alone between professional tune-ups.
+It only takes about an hour to wash your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can test your equipment once you’ve cleaned it.
+Pick a mild day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can check the unit once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money